Thomas Hildebrandt presenting NUMECA’s paper at the FAN 2018 conference in Darmstadt:

 Charles Hirsch, NUMECA International

-The paper will be published at the International Conference FAN 2018:
+The paper was published at the International Conference FAN 2018:

 Date: 18 – 20 April 2018